 You have to contact the employer as employers are legally obliged to issue you a replacement

 Dendax can obtain the documents from your employer

 How many years back can I claim tax refund?

-You can claim your tax refund in Germany 4 years back from the moment of application (in exceptional cases up to 7 years).
+You can claim your tax refund in Germany 4 years back from the moment of application.

 How long does it take until I get my refund?